Margaret E. Guerin-Calvert

 - A.B., Economics, Brown University

-- M.P.A., Woodrow Wilson School of Public and International Affairs, Princeton University
+- M.P.A., Princeton School of Public and International Affairs, Princeton University

 - Antitrust & Competition Economics